Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-V_2RRi_Hf0A.md

 ### Transcript

-> since i can't find the age restrictions for interns the website could i ask what those are i don't know i'm assuming it's gonna be like 18 or something yeah i think
+> since I can't find the age restrictions for interns the website could I ask what those are I don't know I'm assuming it's gonna be like 18 or something yeah I think